Don’t Miss Out On The Action!

 Sign up for the Marquee Sports Network Newsletter today to catch all the latest Cubs news, plus upcoming Marquee programming and much more!

 Sciambi joined Marquee Sports Network as television play-by-play announcer on January 4, 2021.
 Sciambi previously served as a radio broadcaster with the Florida Marlins from 1997-2004 and as the lead play-by-play television announcer for the Atlanta Braves from 2007-09.
 Beginning in 2010, he joined ESPN full-time, serving in numerous roles with the network, most prominently as the voice of ESPN Sunday Night Baseball for MLB on ESPN Radio, and as the regular play-by-play voice on Wednesday Night Baseball telecasts for ESPN since 2014.

-During his time at ESPN, Sciambi has contributed to ESPN Radio’s MLB World Series coverage as an on-site studio host, while providing post-game, on-field interviews for ESPN’s SportsCenter.
-He also has held play-by-play voice on ESPN Radio for the national call of the World Series, joining Vin Scully, Jack Buck, John Miller and Dan Shulman as just the fifth voice to call the World Series nationally on the radio since 1979.
-His time at the network dates to 2005, when he began doing play-by-play for select college basketball and MLB games, and he has continued in play-by-play for both sports during his tenure at ESPN.
+Beginning in 2023, Sciambi will serve as the lead play-by-play voice on ESPN Radio for the national call of the World Series, joining Vin Scully, Jack Buck, John Miller and Dan Shulman as just the fifth voice to call the World Series nationally on the radio since 1979.
+His time at ESPN dates to 2005, when he began doing play-by-play for select college basketball and MLB games, and he has continued in play-by-play for both sports during his tenure at ESPN.
 He also has held play-by-play duties for both the College and Little League World Series.
 In addition to his play-by-play duties at Marquee, he will continue to serve as a multiplatform broadcaster for ESPN.

 “Boog” is on the Board of Directors for Project Main St., a charity dedicated to providing financial assistance to people living with ALS.
 The charity was created in 2006 by one of Jon’s childhood friends, Tim Sheehy, who passed away from the disease in 2007.
 For more information and to help support grants for individuals living with ALS, please visit here.